LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Management Console/management-console-overview.md

 categoryName: Admin & settings
 subCategoryName: ''
 indicator: both
 subtitle:
 level3: ''
 permalink: admin-settings-management-console-overview.html
+isTutorial: false
+isNew: false
+date: 2019-03-09
 ---

 ## Introducing the Management Console

 The Management Console enables brand admins and CSMs to explore, configure and enable platform capabilities in a self-serve manner.
 These capabilities can be features (turning on/off and configuring settings), or tools, like the Conversation Builder, for example, which is where users manage and build bots.